-1. Indicate whether alcohol will be sold or served: SOLD SERVED 2.
-Herewith application is made on behalf of:(eg Rag Commfor approval to serve wine/beer/spirits (delete which is not applicable) at (eg Rautenbach Hall) 3.
-Nature of function: (eg Rag Dance, Barbecue, Cocktail party) 4.
-Number of people expected: Number of people expected: 5.
-Proposed duration of: • the function from to serving of alcoholic beverages from to . (not later than 22:30) 6.
-CONDITIONS APPLICABLE TO T PREMISES WITH THE EXCEPTION RAGES O N ALL U NIVERSITY 6.1 Apart from the exceptions mentic alcoholic beverages may only be consumed on University premises witl permission of the Director: Facilities Nacting on the authority given to her by the remains present for the full duration of the function, and ensures that, after the closure of the function, it does not proceed with unpermitted consumption of alcoholic beverages.
-6.2 It is in the discretion of the Director: Facilities Management to decide whether the nominated patron is acceptable or not.
-6.3 6.4 The patron sha irector: Fac ilities Mana gement.
-6.3 The patron must: • be a staff member of the University; • accepts full responsibility for the orderly course of events on behalf of the Director: Facilities Management; on university premises and The sale of alcoholic beverages at functions held n university premises, excluding licensed remises and occasions for which special ermission is obtained, is not allowed under ANY ircumstances.
-7. Applicant's name and title: Address: Postal code: Tel No: Cell No: SIGNATURE OF APPLICANT to declare that he/she is aware of the applicable conditions as stated above 8.
-Patron's name and title: Department/Section/ Bond with the applicable University or body: Tel No: ell No: SIGNATURE OF PATRON DATE to give his/her assent to act as patron and to declare that he/she is aware of the applicable conditions as set out
+1. Indicate whether alcohol will be sold of or served: SOLD SERVED 2.
+Herewith application is made on behalf of:for approval to serve wine/beer/spirits (delete which is not applicable) at (eg Rag Committee) . (eg Raute enbach Hall) 3.
+Nature of function: (eg Rag Da ance, Bar becue, Co cktail party) 4.
+Number of people expected: Da ite of pro posed function: 5.
+Proposed duration of: the function from to serving of alcoholic beverages from to . (not later than 22:30) 6.
+CONDITIONS APPLICABLE TO T PREMISES WITH THE EXCEPTION AGES O N ALL U NIVERSITY 6.1 Apart from the exceptions mention alcoholic beverages may only be consumed on University premises with permission of the Director: Facilities Macting on the authority given to her by the second of the property of the prope served or h the written Management, remains pres function, and ensures that, it does no consumption after the closure of ed with the function, unpermitted 6.2 It is in the discretion of the Direct Management to decide whether the patron is acceptable or not.
+6.3 The patron shall decision of the Dire ector: Fac ilities Mana gement.
+6.3 The patron must: be a staff member of the Universit accepts full responsibility for the course of events on behalf of the Facilities Management; orderly 6.4 The sale of alcoholic beverages at functions he on university premises, excluding license premises and occasions for which spec permission is obtained, is not allowed under AN circumstances. g licensed ich special 7.
+Applicant's name and title: Address: F Postal cod le: Tel No: Ce ll No: SIGNATURE OF APPLICANT to declare that he/she is aware of the D DATE s stated above 8.
+Patron's name and title: Department/Section/ Bond with the applicable University or body: Tel No: Ce ll No: SIGNATURE OF PATRON)ATE to give his/her assent to act as patron and to declare that he/she is aware of the applicable conditions as set out